kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 A long but incomplete list of these libraries and plugins can be viewed on the [the Function Reference/wp register script page on the WordPress Codex](http://codex.wordpress.org/Function_Reference/wp_register_script) over on the WordPress Codex.

-<a name="what-is-requirejs"></a>
-## What is RequireJS?
-RequireJS is a script loader that provides a dependency management system for JavaScript files within your website or web app.
-It's based on the [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD "Learn more about the Asynchronous Module Definition") which allows all the files to load in organized, non-blocking fashion.

-So for this site, there are 16 JavaScript files that do different things...form validation, off-DOM element construction, search box functionality, etc. RequireJS efficiently manages and loads all of them nto this site.
-This is setup is further discussed in [the RequireJS section of my site redesign post](/site-redesign-2013/#RequireJS).

 <a name="jquery-wordpress-default-install"></a>
 ## jQuery and the WordPress Default Install